Thousands of Tennesseans seeking food aid stuck in months-long backlogs this holiday season

 “DHS calls individuals applying for SNAP their ‘customers,’ but we’ve seen none of the respect and dignity in treating people here,” Anderson said.

 Cotton said the agency is also working to recruit and retain staff, offering accelerated training to new hires who work on the SNAP program.
-Cotton did not immediately respond to a request last week for vacancy numbers in its SNAP program.
+The department 35 live postings for for eligibility counselor jobs; at least two more positions will be posted after the New Year.
+Currently 70 people are in the midst of the hiring process, Cotton said in an email received after publication.

 Six months after the the agency installed the new computer system, thousands of low-income Tennesseans remain in limbo.
 As of November 30, there were 48,690 SNAP applications pending, according to DHS.